ericbeland/enhanced_errors/README.md

 The captured data is available in .captured_variables, to provide context for debugging.

-* EnhancedErrors does not persist captured data--it only keep it in memory for the lifetime of the exception.
+* EnhancedErrors does not persist captured data--it only keeps it in memory for the lifetime of the exception.
 * There are benchmarks around Tracepoint in the benchmark folder.
-Targeted tracepoints seem to be very cheap--as in, you can hit them ten thousand+ times a second without heavy overhead.
+Targeted tracepoints seem to be pretty cheap--as in, maybe 10 microseconds per exception.

 ## Awesome Print